webgme/webgme/docs/introduction/other_resources.rst

   more details about a certain area or extension point of webgme.
 Some of the pages there will be link to from this tutorial.

 `Source code documentation <https://editor.webgme.org/docs/source/index.html>`_ The API documentation generated from the `jsdoc <http://usejsdoc.org/>`_ inside the webgme source code.
-This is available from every deployment and once you're at the point of having a webgme-server running you should be able to access the API docs for your currently running version at :code:`<host>/source/index.html`.
+This documentation is served from every webgme deployment.
+Once you're at the point of having your webgme-server running, you should be able to access the API docs for your currently running version at :code:`<host>/docs/source/index.html`.